Colorectal cancer

 • Nurse led follow up for post-surgery, palliative and oncology patients.

-• Nurse led remote patient follow up telephone clinic for patients under curative. pathway and polyp follow up.
+• Nurse led remote patient follow up telephone clinic for patients under curative pathway and polyp follow up.

-• RDC on site rapid diagnostics service.
+• Rapid diagnostic centre (RDC) on site rapid diagnostics service.

 • Pre assessment clinic.